KyLeoHC/inline-resource-plugin/README.md

 </a>

 # inline-resource-plugin
-> A webpack plugin to embed css/js resource in the html with inline-source module.
+A webpack plugin to embed css/js resource in the html with inline-source module.
+> This plugin only support webpack 1.x, 2.x and 3.x.For webpack 4.x or higher, you can try [this](https://github.com/KyLeoHC/inline-source-webpack-plugin).

 ## Install